-The American College of Sports Medicine describes cardiovascular fitness, sometimes referred to as aerobic fitness, as the ability of your body to take in, transport and use oxygen while exercising.
-Cardiovascular fitness is the result of your your heart, lungs, muscles and blood working together in concert while you exercise.
-Sometimes called CV fitness, cardiovascular fitness is inextricably linked with health.
+One of the hallmarks of cardiovascular fitness, also referred to as aerobic fitness, is the ability of your body to take in, transport and use oxygen while exercising, according to the Mayo Clinic.
+Sometimes called CV or cardio fitness, cardiovascular fitness is inextricably linked with health.

 Measuring Cardiovascular Fitness

-Cardiovascular fitness is expressed as your VO2 max -- the maximum volume of oxygen you can take in through your lungs, pump around your body using your heart and blood vessels and then make use of in your muscles.
+Cardiovascular fitness is expressed as your VO2 max — the maximum volume of oxygen you can take in through your lungs, pump around your body using your heart and blood vessels and then make use of in your muscles.
 Cardiovascular fitness can be assessed using a number of tests, including treadmill tests, step-up tests, cycling and rowing tests, according to the American Council on Exercise.

 Factors of Cardiovascular Fitness

-As you get fitter -- for example after an extended period of performing regular aerobic exercise -- your body makes numerous adaptations that result in improved cardiovascular fitness.
-The muscles involved in respiration -- your intercostals and diaphragm -- get stronger and more efficient.
-The capillaries in your alveoli -- the tiny blood vessels that supply the air sacs deep in your lungs -- increase in number.
+As you get fitter — for example after an extended period of performing regular aerobic exercise — your body makes numerous adaptations that result in improved cardiovascular fitness.
+The muscles involved in respiration — your intercostals and diaphragm — get stronger and more efficient.
+The capillaries in your alveoli — the tiny blood vessels that supply the air sacs deep in your lungs — increase in number.
 In short, you become better able to take in oxygen and exhale carbon dioxide.

 Cardiovascular Fitness Benefits

-According to the National Strength and Conditioning Association, cardiovascular fitness is linked to a reduction in blood pressure, reduced risk of developing coronary heart disease, lowered incidence of diabetes, decreased risk of stroke and heart attack, lower resting heart rate, lower fat mass, increased bone mass (for weight bearing body parts — usually the legs in cardio exercise; resistance training more notably increases bone density), improved energy levels and greater resistance to illness and fatigue.
+According to the Cleveland Clinic, cardiovascular fitness is linked to a reduction in blood pressure, reduced risk of developing coronary heart disease, lowered incidence of diabetes, decreased risk of stroke and heart attack, lower resting heart rate, lower fat mass, increased bone mass (for weight bearing body parts — usually the legs in cardio exercise; resistance training more notably increases bone density), improved energy levels and greater resistance to illness and fatigue.